theRealAph/ScopeLocals/README.md

 (Note: This code example assumes that `CREDENTIALS` is already bound to a highly privileged set of credentials.)

+Even though the client might be able to re-bind `ServerFramework.CREDENTIALS`, there should be no way to forge legitimate crecentials, because the payload class doesn't allow unprivileged classes to create new credentials.

+### In summary

+Extent locals have the following properties:

+* _Locally-defined extent_: The values of `x` and `y` are only bound in the extent of `run()`.
+* _Immutability_ There is no `ExtentLocal.set()` method: extent locals,
+  once bound, are effectively final.
+* _Simple and fast code_: In most cases an extent-local `x.get()` is as
+  fast as a local variable `x`.
+This is true regardless of how far away `x.get()` is from the point that the extent local `x` is bound.
+* _Structure_: These properties also also make it easier for a reader to reason about programs, in much the same way that declaring a field of a variable `final` does.

+## Uses of extent locals

 ## Where can extent local variables _not_ replace thread local variables?